What Is My Home Worth? A Guide to Finding the Value of Your House

 As mentioned, property values fluctuate over time.
 There are several reasons for this, including:

 • Zoning regulations – Zoning regulations are municipal laws defining permitted uses for each area.
-Typical zoning use is divided by residential, commercial, agricultural, and industrial, but can also be mixed.
+Typical zoning use is divided into residential, commercial, agricultural, and industrial, but can also be mixed.
 In addition, zoning ordinances can limit building height, restrict sound, and impose many other regulations, including home density.
 Zoning restrictions can impact a buyer’s decision.

 • Interest rates – The rates borrowers pay to finance a home loan rise and fall.
-When interest rates fall, buyers are able to borrow more money and home prices also tend to rise.
-When interest rates rise, buying power decreases and home prices typically slow their growth or fall.
+When interest rates fall, buyers are able to borrow more money, and home prices also tend to rise.
+When interest rates rise, buying power decreases, and home prices typically slow their growth or fall.

 • Supply chain and material costs – The rising cost and limited supply of lumber, steel, aluminum, and other construction materials have driven up housing costs.

 • Politics – Politics can impact the economy, particularly if the government stimulates the consumer climate.
 This could be in the form of legislative action to lower interest rates or tax incentives.
-Sometimes the political leanings of a geographic region can impact the value of real estate.
+Sometimes, the political leanings of a geographic region can impact the value of real estate.

 • Disasters – Whether natural, like a hurricane or tornado, or man-made, like many fires, disasters can impact the value of the unaffected properties as a result of a decrease in supply and an increase in demand from displaced homeowners.
 Additionally, some sellers make improvements to their home after a disaster, which can increase their home’s value.